 13. Two-Part Headline

 A two-part headline uses punctuation like a colon, dash, or parenthesis to combine ideas.
-They incorporate two offerings, ideas, concepts, or features and combine them to show more value.
+They combine two offerings, ideas, concepts, or features to show more value.

 Normally, both parts of the headlines can stand alone, but when combined, they have a higher possibility of drawing a customer’s attention.
 The simplicity of this headline and the way it addresses two particular customer concerns make it all the more effective.